2/19/2025

 Will Nance

 Awesome.
 Appreciate that.
-And maybe, Alaina, just a more numerical question.
-I think in the fourth quarter, I think the SAS ARPU location came in a touch higher than what we were expecting.
-And I would say similar on the same for sales number.
-And so just wondering if you have any color on sort of what you're seeing, if you can, you know, maybe if we're seeing some of that improvement in the international ARPU come through in the fourth quarter and maybe what kind of the trends at high level you're expecting in the near term, particularly around same store sales and other things.
-There's been some chatter around wildfires and weather and stuff in the first quarter.
+And maybe, Elena, just a more numerical question.
+I think in the fourth quarter, I think the staff ARR per location came in a touch higher than what we were expecting yesterday.
+And I would say similar on the same-store sales number.
+And so just wondering if you have any color on sort of what you're seeing, if you can, you know, maybe if we're seeing some of that improvement in the international ARPU come through in the fourth quarter, and maybe what kind of the trends at a higher level you're expecting in the near term, particularly around same-store sales.
+I know there's been some chatter around, you know, wildfires and weather and stuff in the first quarter.
 Any color in terms of what you're seeing would be helpful.
 Thanks.

 speaker